Sans Rival Chimney for 14''' Kosmos Lamps

 [Please note there were many types and styles of "Kosmos" lamps, some with true wick carriers, some without.
 Some used wide flame spreaders and require a bulge style chimney (true Matador) while others used a narrow flame spreader but nevertheless used a unique constriction type chimney, such as the Imperial/Vulcan lamps made by Wild & Wessel.
 A few rare lamps used a straight chimney.
 In general, for those 14''' side draft burners which did not use a flame spreader, the Sans Rival chimney is literally without rival.]

-Made in Germany.
+Original Sans Rival Chimney was made in Germany.
 "There where several firms that imported “Sans Rival” chimneys into Norway from Germany: Peter M Kolderup (est 1854) and Johan Tomsen A/S (est 1904) being the best known.

 "As for the age, these were catalogued sometime between 1900 - 1930, though production probably ended during WW I. This I can say fairly accurate because of oil lamps I've seen in museums and photos from back in the day where one could see the sans rival chimney fitted to various oil lamps.